Smooth-E/monet-color-previewer/readme.md

     </a>
 </div>

 Use this simple app to view all available Material You colors.
-App will also show you the actual color ID, so you will be able to easily use it in your project.
+This app will also show you the actual color ID for you to easily use it in your project.

-Recently, more features had been added, so now you can copy full list of Monet Colors, as they ar set on your device.
-Available formats for copying the full palette of colors are the following: XML list for Android app development, JSON object, set of CSS variables and a C# class for Unity.
+You can also copy the full list of Monet Colors, as they are set on your device, in the following formats: XML list for Android app development, JSON object, set of CSS variables and a C# class for Unity.

 Moreover, the app now works on devices which run under API lower than 31 (Android 12).
 In such cases app will use a fallback set of colors (blue-ish Monet theme, as the one used in apps like Google Dialer on devices running API 30 and lower).